MacSourcePorts/MSPNotes/setup.md

 ## Install Homebrew dependencies

-Just the one so far
+These are the ones we need in several places

 ```
-brew install dylibbundler
+brew install dylibbundler pkg-config
 ```

 ## Clone MSPScripts